Benjamin Chen, MD

 Where I practice

 Thank you for visiting my Web page.
-I’m a general and laparoscopic surgeon by training, and I’ve had the privilege of serving Kern County members since 2011.
+I’m a general and laparoscopic surgeon by training, and I’ve had the privilege of serving Kaiser Permanente members since 2011.

 About my practice

-Kaiser Permanente impacted my life in so many ways even before I had the privilege of joining the organization as a healthcare provider.
+Kaiser Permanente impacted my life in so many ways even before I had the privilege of joining the organization.
 I have been a member of Kaiser Permanente for a very long time.
 During my surgical training, I was able to learn from Kaiser Permanente surgeons at the West Los Angeles Medical Center.
-I’m blessed to be able to share my medical knowledge with my members on a daily basis, and feel privileged to have people entrust me with their surgical care.
+I’m blessed to be able to share my medical knowledge with my members on a daily basis, and I feel privileged to have people entrust me with their surgical care.

 How I thrive

 I believe that wellness begins with a good night’s sleep.
-My goal is to run one to two miles on my treadmill every other day, and to take the stairs rather than the elevator whenever I can.
+My goal is to run 1 to 2 miles on my treadmill every other day and to take the stairs rather than the elevator whenever I can.
 I enjoy spending time with my family and my dog, as well as hiking, watching movies, and checking out new eateries.